audiocogs/aurora.js/README.md

 by including some of our other decoders such as [FLAC.js](https://github.com/audiocogs/flac.js), [ALAC.js](https://github.com/audiocogs/alac.js), and [MP3.js](https://github.com/devongovett/mp3.js).

+If you want to build Aurora without the default codecs, you can use the "browser_slim.coffee" profile:

+    importer browser_slim.coffee aurora.js

+This can help shave off approx. 30 KB from the joined file, or 20 KB when minified.

 ## License

 Aurora.js is released under the MIT license.